-► Recognition inside and outside of the Nation of the importance of time honored traditional and cultural teachings, healings and activities that help vulnerable families to become more resilient to adversity, to become empowered and grow stronger and healthier.
+- Increase recognition of time-honoured traditional and cultural teachings, healings and activities that help vulnerable families grow stronger and healthier.